paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_8_1)=
 ### Degradation model analysis

-On a reliability life test, it is essential to validate the degradation laws and their related parameters.
-The main degradation models for EEE components are detailed in the previous {numref}`eee_4_6_6_3`.
-The model is related to the failure mechanisms but the parameters of the model are related to the stress.
+On a reliability life test, it is essential to validate the {term}`degradation <Degradation>` laws and their related parameters.
+The main {term}`degradation <Degradation>` models for EEE components are detailed in the previous {numref}`eee_4_6_6_3`.
+The model is related to the {term}`failure mechanisms <Failure mechanism>` but the parameters of the model are related to the stress.

-Thus, each failure should be physically analysed in order to identify the failure mechanism.
+Thus, each failure should be physically analysed in order to identify the {term}`failure mechanism <Failure mechanism>`.
 However, different cases can occur:

--   If the failure mechanism is the one which is expected in the test definition, the chosen model is validated;
+-   If the {term}`failure mechanism <Failure mechanism>` is the one which is expected in the test definition, the chosen model is validated;

--   If the failure mechanism is different from the one which is expected but the related degradation model and parameters are known, the parameters previously defined in the test plan should be reviewed;
+-   If the {term}`failure mechanism <Failure mechanism>` is different from the one which is expected but the related {term}`degradation <Degradation>` model and parameters are known, the parameters previously defined in the test plan should be reviewed;

--   If the failure mechanism is undefined but the degradation law is suspected to be sound, a second test should be carried out with a different stress level;
+-   If the {term}`failure mechanism <Failure mechanism>` is undefined but the {term}`degradation <Degradation>` law is suspected to be sound, a second test should be carried out with a different stress level;

 In any cases, the determination of the parameters of the model is realized by analysing the results of the tests by considering the deterministic models as described in {numref}`eee_4_6_8_2`.
-However, if neither the mechanism nor the degradation model is accepted, an experimental model should be defined and determined as described in {numref}`eee_4_6_8_3`.
+However, if neither the mechanism nor the {term}`degradation <Degradation>` model is accepted, an experimental model should be defined and determined as described in {numref}`eee_4_6_8_3`.

 (eee_4_6_8_2)=
 ### Deterministic models

-If the degradation model is presumed to be an inverse power law or an Arrhenius' law, so with one parameter to determine, the experimentation is based on the replication of the life test with two different stress levels.
-Then, considering that the assumption of the degradation model is strictly the same for the two tests, the parameters of the model can be identified.
+If the {term}`degradation <Degradation>` model is presumed to be an inverse power law or an Arrhenius' law, so with one parameter to determine, the experimentation is based on the replication of the life test with two different stress levels.
+Then, considering that the assumption of the {term}`degradation <Degradation>` model is strictly the same for the two tests, the parameters of the model can be identified.

 For the Arrhenius' law, the activation energy $E_{a}$ can be found with the formula: